South African Border War: Political unrest in Ovamboland

-The police withdrawal
+Police withdrawal

 Swelled by thousands of new recruits and an increasingly sophisticated arsenal of heavy weapons, PLAN undertook more direct confrontations with the security forces in 1973.
 Insurgent activity took the form of ambushes and selective target attacks, particularly in the Caprivi near the Zambian border.
 On the evening of 26 January 1973 a heavily armed group of about 50 PLAN insurgents attacked a police base at Singalamwe, Caprivi with mortars, machine guns, and a single tube, man portable rocket launcher.
 The police were ill-equipped to repel the attack and the base soon caught fire due to the initial rocket bombardment, which incapacitated both the senior officer and his second in command.
 This marked the beginning of a new phase of the South African Border War in which the scope and intensity of PLAN raids were greatly increased.
 By the end of 1973, PLAN's insurgency had engulfed six regions: Caprivi, Ovamboland, Kaokoland, and Kavangoland.
-It also had successfully recruited another 2,400 Ovambo and 600 Caprivian guerrillas.
+It also had successfully recruited another 2,400 Ovambo and 600 Lozi guerrillas.
 PLAN reports from late 1973 indicate that the militants planned to open up two new fronts in central South West Africa and carry out acts of urban insurrection in Windhoek, Walvis Bay, and other major urban centres.

 Until 1973, the South African Border War was perceived as a matter of law enforcement rather than a military conflict, reflecting a trend among Anglophone Commonwealth states to regard police as the principal force in the suppression of insurgencies.
 The South African police did have paramilitary capabilities, and had previously seen action during the Rhodesian Bush War.
 However, the failure of the police to prevent the escalation of the war in South West Africa led to the SADF assuming responsibility for all counter-insurgency campaigns on 1 April 1974.
 The last regular South African police units were withdrawn from South West Africa's borders three months later, in June.
 At this time there were about 15,000 SADF personnel being deployed to take their place.
 The SADF's budget was increased by nearly 150% between 1973 and 1974 accordingly.
 In August 1974, the SADF cleared a buffer strip about five kilometres wide which ran parallel to the Angolan border and was intensely patrolled and monitored for signs of PLAN infiltration.
 This would become known as "the Cutline".